Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Theoretical Results

-\end{proposition} In \autoref{proposition:least-square result}, we show that convergence of the excess risk is equivalent to convergence in the $\Vert \cdot\Vert_{\rho_X}$ norm.
+\end{proposition} In \autoref{proposition:least-square result}, for $r\geq\frac{1}{2}$, we show that convergence of the excess risk is equivalent to convergence in the $\Vert \cdot \Vert_{\rho_X}$ norm.
 Compared with the convergence in the RKHS discussed in the next subsection, this result can be interpreted as weak convergence.

-We now turn to a more in-depth analysis of the computational and storage complexities of T-kernel SGD, and in particular demonstrate the optimality of the memory.
-Applying Lemma 2 and Lemma 4 in \cite{bai2025truncated}, we obtain $\dim\Pi_{L_n}^d \leq dn^{\theta}$ and $L_n \leq ((d-1)!\dim\Pi_{L_n}^d)^{1/(d-1)}$.
-Combining these bounds with the computational and storage complexity of T-kernel SGD derived in \autoref{subsection:T-kernel SGD}, we conclude that processing $n$ samples requires $\O(d^{\frac{3d-2}{d-1}}n^{1+\frac{d}{d-1}\theta})$ computational time and $\O(dn^{\theta})$ memory.
-In complexity analysis, both the computational and storage upper bounds grow rapidly with spherical dimension $d$.
-However, in practice, the orthonormal basis representations of low-order polynomial spaces often admit simplifications in high-dimensional settings (see \autoref{subsection:Orthonormal Basis of the Spherical Harmonic Space} for details).
-Consequently, the actual complexity of the algorithm does not increase as drastically with $d$ as the theoretical bounds might suggest, a fact further supported by the high-dimensional experiments presented in \autoref{subsection:Binary Classification of High-Dimensional Non-Spherical Data}.
-In \autoref{theorem:mean result}, by choosing $\theta = \frac{1}{2s(2r+1)}$, the computational time is $\O(d^{\frac{3d-2}{d-1}}n^{1+\frac{d}{d-1}\frac{1}{2s(2r+1)}})$, while the memory requirement is $\O(dn^{\frac{1}{2s(2r+1)}})$.
-This is significantly lower than the computational cost $\mathcal{O}(n^2)$ and the memory requirement $\mathcal{O}(n)$ of classical kernel SGD.
+We now turn to a more in-depth analysis of the computational and storage complexities, and then demonstrate the optimality of the memory.
+Applying proof of Lemma 2 and Lemma 4 in \cite{bai2025truncated}, we obtain $\dim\Pi_{L_n}^d \leq \left(1+\frac{d}{L_n}\right) n^{\theta}$ and $L_n \leq ((d-1)!\dim\Pi_{L_n}^d)^{1/(d-1)}$.
+Combining these bounds with the computational and storage complexity derived in \autoref{subsection:T-kernel SGD}, processing $n$ samples with T-kernel SGD requires $\O\left(d^2\left(1+\frac{d}{L_n}\right)^{\frac{d}{d-1}}n^{1+\frac{d}{d-1}\theta}\right)$ time and $\O\left(\left(1+\frac{d}{L_n}\right)n^{\theta}\right)$ memory.
+In complexity analysis, both the computational and storage complexities grow rapidly with spherical dimension $d$.
+As discussed in \autoref{subsection:T-kernel SGD}, the dimension factor $d$ in the computational complexity may be partly an artifact of our analysis.
+In practice, the complexity does not appear to grow with $d$ as sharply as the theoretical bound suggests, which is further supported by the high-dimensional experiment in \autoref{subsection:Binary Classification of High-Dimensional Non-Spherical Data}.
+This experiment shows that the algorithm performs well even in 785 dimensions, suggesting that it may remain feasible up to approximately 1000 dimensions.
+For higher-dimensional settings, new strategies may be required to maintain computational efficiency.
+In \autoref{theorem:mean result}, by choosing $\theta = \frac{1}{2s(2r+1)}$, the computational time is $\O\left(d^2\left(1+\frac{d}{L_n}\right)^{\frac{d}{d-1}}n^{1+\frac{d}{d-1}\frac{1}{2s(2r+1)}}\right)$ with memory $\O\left(\left(1+\frac{d}{L_n}\right)n^{\frac{1}{2s(2r+1)}}\right)$.
+This is significantly lower than the computational cost $\mathcal{O}(n^2)$ and the memory cost $\mathcal{O}(n)$ of classical kernel SGD.
 To the best of our knowledge, T-kernel SGD achieves the highest computational efficiency among algorithms applicable to general losses, attaining the minimax optimal rates with the lowest time and memory complexities.